w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* identify and describe uses of different types of menus, such as navigation, fly-out, application menus, and dialogs
+* identify and describe uses of different types of navigation menus, such as static, fly-out, and mega menus
 * provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
 * define mouse, keyboard, and touch interactions inside menus
 * design user interfaces that support appropriate resizing of menus and menu items to fit all text in different viewports and screen configurations